AndreasLETANTER/R-Type/docs/RFC - Client Server.md

 The network should use a standardized protocol for communication.

+The protocol is composed of two parts :

+- **TCP** (Transmission Control Protocol) for the connection between the client and the server for exchange external data (like the udp port, the id of the player, etc...).

+- **UDP** (User Datagram Protocol) for the communication between the client and the server for the game data (like the position of the entities, the sprite name, etc...).

 ## 3.1 - Command structure

 Commands must all be composed the same according to the following model.